nfqakademija/MasterPeace/README.md

 # <a name="project-description"></a>Project Description

-UpRead is a platform developed for raising motivation to read more.
+UpRead is a platform developed for raising motivation for students to read more.

 # <a name="requirements"></a>Requirements

 * PHP >= 7.0.0
+* DB Engine (Doctrine ORM 2 compatible)
+* Composer

 # <a name="usage"></a>Usage

-To be announced
+You may run tests and load fixtures at once with:

+`sh run_tests.sh`

 # <a name="todo-list"></a>To-Do List

+* Quiz deadline dates
+* Google Book API implementation
 * Book reviews
 * Comments for questions

 # <a name="team-members"></a>Team Members

-#### Team Lead:
+#### Team Leads:

 * Povilas Sušinskas (<povilas.susinskas@nfq.lt>)
+* Tadas Gliaubicas (<tadas.gliaubicas@nfq.lt>)

 #### Developers: